cloudnative-pg/cloudnative-pg/docs/src/replication.md

     to the ["Certificates" section](certificates.md#client-streaming_replica-certificate)
     in the documentation.

-By default, the operator manages replication slots for all the replicas in the HA cluster, ensuring that WAL files required by each standby is retained on the primary's storage, even after a failover or switchover even.
+If desired, the operator manages replication slots for all the replicas in the HA cluster, ensuring that WAL files required by each standby are retained on the primary's storage, even after a failover or switchover even.

 !!!
 Seealso "Replication slots for High Availability"